Artificial-Intelligence-Research-Center/M4/README_EN.md

 - Overall, whether fine-tuned on the AOD or Imagenet-1k datasets, dinov2 and RetFound (meh) outperform other models.
 - Fine-tuning on the AOD dataset achieves higher scores across all datasets compared to Imagenet-1k, and **models trained on Imagenet-1k do not surpass SOTA performance**.
 - Although dinov3 performs better than other natural image models without SFT, after SFT, it performs significantly worse than dinov2 on all datasets except Glaucoma_fundus.
-- Comparing the original RETFound_dinov2_meh (epoch 0) with the dinov2 model, even using the significantly lower-cost SFT method, better performance can be achieved on 4 out of 6 datasets, demonstrating that the SFT method can achieve results close to continual pretraining with lower costs.
+- Comparing the original RETFound_dinov2_meh (epoch 0) with the dinov2 model, even using the significantly lower-cost SFT method, better performance can be achieved on all datasets except Glaucoma fundus and PAPILA, demonstrating that the SFT method can achieve results close to continual pretraining with lower costs.